 Yet Canada is increasingly looking beyond the U.S. market, which receives about three-quarters of Canadian exports.
 The free-trade deal with the European Union, planned for completion this year, would eliminate tariffs, harmonize regulations and open up public-sector contracting.

 Harper has also designated as a national priority stronger Asian links for Canada’s oil and gas industry, including a new export pipeline to the Pacific coast.
-Last month’s $15.1 billion takeover offer for Calgary-based energy producer Nexen Inc. (NXY) by China’s state-backed Cnooc Ltd. (883) was the most dramatic example yet of closer ties.
+Last month’s $15.1 billion takeover offer for Calgary-based energy producer Nexen Inc. (NXY:US) by China’s state-backed Cnooc Ltd. (883) was the most dramatic example yet of closer ties.

 Canadian companies are finding themselves prey to some European buyers looking to expand, too.
 In March, Glencore International Plc (GLEN), the world’s largest commodities trader, agreed to buy Viterra Inc. (VT), Canada’s biggest grain handler, for $6.1 billion, giving the Swiss company its first major foothold in the North American grain market.